jgrodziski/metav/docs/doc.md

 ## Overview
 Metav basically provides 3 operation:
 - display : display the current version of the project/module.
-- spit: spit project version info into files a specified locations.
+- spit: spit project version info into files at specified locations.
-- release: creates a new release of the project/module bumping the project version and tagging the repo with the new version.
+- release: creates a new release of the project/module that means bumping the project version and tagging the repo with the new version.

 To do so Metav rests on a central api found in the namespace `metav.api`.